PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

     387 documents processed 100 documents added...
     768 documents processed 200 documents added...

-We are going to use the OCTIS library to remove unwanted content.
+We are going to use the [OCTIS library](https://github.com/MIND-Lab/OCTIS) to remove unwanted content.
 First, we need to transform the .xml files into .txt.

      python3 transform_into_txt.py --foldertxt=processed_wet

-We take a sample from .wet processed documents in order to train the topic model (LDA) that will detect unwanted content.
+We take a sample from .wet processed documents in order to train the topic model, in our case a Latent Dirichlet allocation (LDA) model, that will detect unwanted content.

      python3 preprocess_octis.py --foldertxt=processed_wet --ndocs=60000 --pathdataset=octis

 Then, we are ready to run the LDA model.
 As explained in the documentation of OCTIS, the output is a dictionary with:<br/>
--topics: the list of the most significative words for each topic (list of lists of strings).<br/>
+..*topics: the list of the most significative words for each topic (list of lists of strings).<br/>
--topic-word-matrix: an NxV matrix of weights where N is the number of topics and V is the vocabulary length.<br/>
+..*topic-word-matrix: an NxV matrix of weights where N is the number of topics and V is the vocabulary length.<br/>
--topic-document-matrix: an NxD matrix of weights where N is the number of topics and D is the number of documents in the corpus.<br/>
+..*topic-document-matrix: an NxD matrix of weights where N is the number of topics and D is the number of documents in the corpus.<br/>
 The code below saves this dictionary into a .npz file.

      python3 lda_octis.py --pathdataset=octis --outputfile=lda_model

-Now we can have a look at the top k topics that have been assigned for the documents.
+Now we can have a look at the top k topics that have been assigned for our web documents.
 We can focus on one word in particular to see how well the model assigns topics to the documents.

      python3 topk_octis.py --pathdataset=test --foldertxt=processed_wet --topk=3 --lda_model=lda_model --word=computer